Shumba: The Lowdown

 What’s Shumba really like?

+You feel special from the moment you arrive at Shumba.
+The whole camp is raised up on stilts above the Busanga floodplain, meaning that you have phenomenal views from almost everywhere in camp.
+And so do the lions, who occasionally find the seats around the firepit far more comfortable than lying on the ground!
 The buildings at Shumba are long and low wooden structures with plenty of spots to perch with a book, a bar serving cold G & Ts and a pool that looked enticing, but was too chilly to test out when we visited.
 Boardwalks lead from here to the six vast rooms, one of which is set up as a family suite.
 There’s plenty of space to stretch out in, both indoor and outdoor showers, and a small deck where you can enjoy the views or a little late night stargazing.
 In all, we found this a stylish and very comfortable camp, and we were touched by the friendliness of the staff when we visited.

 What can I do at Shumba?